395t/coding-assignment-week-8-vit-1/README.md

 Overall, Vision Transformer is able to achieve good scores for image classification, but is heavily dependent on large amounts of pre-training data, and large fine tuning datasets.

-### BeiT
+# BeiT
-The Data-efficient image Transformers (DeiT) paper introduces improvements upon the original Vision Transformer (ViT) architecture by proposing a self-supervised vision representation model BEiT, which stands for Bidirectional Encoder representation from Image Transformers.
-Following BERT developed in the natural language processing area, they propose a masked image modeling task to pretrain vision Transformers.
+The Data-efficient image Transformers (DeiT) paper introduces improvements upon the original Vision Transformer (ViT) architecture by proposing a self-supervised vision representation model BEiT.
+Following the developments of BERT developed for NLP tasks, the authors propose a masked image modeling task to pretrain vision Transformers.
+Specifically, each image has two views in our pre-training, image patches of size 16x16 pixels, and visual tokens, which are discrete tokens.
+They first "tokenize" the original image into visual tokens.
+Then they randomly mask some image patches and fed them into the backbone Transformer.
+The pre-training objective is to recover the original visual tokens based on the corrupted image patches.

 #### Results
 ![DeiT Table](imgs/DeiTTable.png)